Measuring Income Inequality of Opportunity : Accounting for Dynamic Complementarity (Job Market Paper)

-I incorporate the concept of dynamic complementarity when categorizing circumstance factors (those beyond individual control) to measure income inequality of opportunity.
+I incorporate the concept of dynamic complementarity when categorizing circumstance factors (those beyond individual control) to measure income inequality of opportunity--unfair inequality.

 PDF